-Expected volatility-Since the Company is a privately held company and does not have any trading history for its Common Stock, the expected volatility is estimated based on the average volatility for comparable publicly traded biotechnology companies over a period equal to the expected term of the stock-based awards.
+Expected volatility- Since the Company does not have sufficient trading history for its Common Stock, the expected volatility is estimated based on the average volatility for comparable publicly traded biotechnology companies over a period equal to the expected term of the stock-based awards.
 The comparable companies were chosen based on their similar size, stage in the life cycle or area of specialty.
 The Company will continue to apply this process until a sufficient amount of historical information regarding the volatility of its own stock price becomes available.